 Got writer's block?
 Need some help deciding what your ad text should say?
 Explore these tips for creating successful text ads.

 To create a text ad, follow these steps:

 - In the "Create an ad" section, select Text ad.

-- Type in your headline, description, display URL, and destination URL.
-The display URL is the web address, usually your website’s home page, that’s shown to customers with your ad, while the destination URL takes customers to a specific page within your website.
+- Type in your headline, description, display URL, and landing page.
+The display URL is the web address, usually your website’s home page, that’s shown to customers with your ad.
+For the landing page, enter a destination or final URL, which takes customers to a specific page within your website.
 Both URLs should contain the same domain name.
-For example, an ad with www.google.com as the display URL and www.google.com/ads as the destination URL is acceptable because they share the domain name, “google.com”
+For example, an ad with www.google.com as the display URL and www.google.com/ads as the landing page is acceptable because they share the domain name, “google.com”

 - Enter your keywords in the "Keywords" section.
 We recommend starting with 10-20 keywords.
 You can always edit or add more keywords later.
 Learn how to choose keywords and placements when you create a campaign.

 - Click Save.
 If this is your first campaign, click Save and continue to billing.
 Your ads can't run if you haven't submitted your billing information.

 Once you’ve finished creating your campaign, including at least one ad group, ad, and keyword, and completed your billing information, your new campaign is enabled by default.
 When your ad is approved, it will be eligible to show to customers.
 You can pause your campaign at any time.
 Learn how to edit your campaign status.